airasia/terraform-google-gke_cluster/README.md

 ---

 # Upgrade guide from v2.4.2 to v2.5.1

+This upgrade will move the terraform states of arrays of ingress IPs and k8s namespaces from numbered indexes to named indexes.
+The purpose of this channge is detailed in [this wiki](https://github.com/airasia/terraform-google-external_access/wiki/The-problem-of-%22shifting-all-items%22-in-an-array).

 1. Upgrade `gke_cluster` module version to `2.5.1`
 2. Run `terraform plan` - DO NOT APPLY this plan